 Today I use these three components to provide workshops and coaching services focused on the needs of technology leaders, EAs, CTOs and teams implementing digital transformations.
 Future presentations, workshops and coaching opportunities are listed below.

-For a wider employment history and to connect professionally please use LinkedIn.
+To connect professionally please use LinkedIn.

 COACHING FOR CHANGE LEADERS